 The Inspiring IAG Award helps organisations to deliver and gain recognition for good quality careers education, information, advice and guidance.

 Inspiring IAG is completed in three stages.
 An organisation wishing to take part must progress through each stage to achieve the full award.
 The three stage approach makes it accessible and flexible for organisations as they can complete each stage at a suitable pace, providing they complete within a year of the previous stage.
+The full award is The Quality in Careers Standard (formerly known as IIAG GOLD) and IIAG is licensed to deliver this national quality award.
+Once this is achieved it lasts for three years, providing Annual Reviews are in place and the institution continues to meet the requirements.
+All current awards remain valid and new certificates will be issued to those holding the award as we move from a validated model to a Licensing model.

 The award includes a self-assessment, external assessments and validation.
 The process helps organisations to identify areas for development as well as recognising good practice in their CEIAG provision.